和紙で広がる表現の世界 ―特性と選び方―

 This is Tosa Tengujo paper from Hidaka Washi in Kochi Prefecture, known for its high-quality washi products.
 Made from 100% kozo fibers, it is one of the world’s thinnest washi papers at just 2.0 g/m².

-Produced with high-precision machine papermaking technology, this ultra-thin washi has an exceptionally uniform and smooth finish, boasting transparency and lightness that make the paper almost imperceptible.
+This ultra-thin Tengujo Roll is produced through high-precision machine papermaking technology, and has an exceptionally uniform and smooth finish, boasting transparency and lightness that make the paper almost unnoticeable.

-It has been used internationally in cultural heritage restoration projects, including Michelangelo’s fresco restorations and in museums worldwide, earning a prestigious reputation.
+It has been used in international restoration projects, including Michelangelo’s fresco restorations and other cultural asset restorations at museums worldwide, earning high international recognition.

-It features a thin flexible fiber structure made of 100% mitsumata plant.
+This washi features a thin, flexible fiber structure made of 100% mitsumata* plant.

 The paper surface is smooth and absorbs ink and paint well, making it perfect for artwork with delicate touch.